haboh/FMShSceduleTelegramBot/README.md

 2) ChanelId - Id of the chanel where you would like to post images
 3) ListOfNamesOfImages - List of names of already posted images (do not change)
 4) DirectoryWithImages - Directory from what bot takes images

+That's everything what you should change for working your bot